 What to Expect

 Sydney Airport is spread across three terminals.
 The Airport Link underground train connects the International Terminal (T1) with the Domestic Terminals 2 and 3 for about $5.50 AUD per person and the ride takes about 15 minutes.
 The terminals are spacious, so expect a lot of walking.

 With slow security and immigration queues, arrive early for peace of mind.
-Once inside Security, food and shopping are decent, but none stay open 24 hours, so plan ahead if you’re staying overnight.
+Once inside Security, food and shopping are decent, but none stay open 24 hours.
 Some travellers have pointed out that the amenities are disappointing considering this is Australia’s largest airport.
 Additional features are free WiFi and free showers (BYO soap and towel).
 For a more comfortable layover, economy class passengers can pay to enter some airport lounges.
 See Airport Lounges in the airport guide below for locations and rates.

 Where to Sleep

 Overnight sleepers will have to head to the designated waiting area pre-Security in the International Terminal, near the train station entrance.
 (International airside and the entire Domestic Terminal close nightly.)
 Unfortunately, this waiting area isn’t comfortable, offers little seating, few power outlets, and a lone vending machine.
 Expect to rest on the cold hard floor, so bring something soft and extra layers to combat the chilly temperature.
 Explore our guide to sleeping in Sydney Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, there’s a hotel at the International Terminal and another at Terminals 2 and 3, and nearby hotels offer free airport shuttle service.
 See Airport Hotels in the airport guide below for more info.